 Students interested in developing their career readiness skills are encouraged to work with a career advisor to receive assistance with interviews and other job search activities.
 Job search and interview tips are available on the VCN.
 Students may post their resume, browse employer profiles, and conduct a job search online.

-To learn more about how Career Services can help you, log on to the VCN or contact Career Services at 479-986-4001.
+To learn more about how Career Services can help you, log on to the VCN, call 479-986-4001, or visit the Center on the 2nd floor of the Student Center.